-The 1st SS Panzer Division Leibstandarte SS Adolf Hitler (LSSAH, still of brigade size) attacks toward the Metsovon Pass at Grevena, which is on the main road to Ioannina.
-Already, the Germans have cut off many escape routes for the Greek forces in Albania, and each mile they advance tightens the noose.
+The 1st SS Panzer Division Leibstandarte SS Adolf Hitler (LSSAH, still brigade-size) attacks toward the Metsovon Pass at Grevena, which is on the main road to Ioannina.
+Already, the Germans have cut off any escape routes for the Greek forces in Albania, and each mile they advance tightens the noose.
 The Greek 13th and Cavalry Divisions there are encircled and surrender, opening the road west.
 Greek leader General Papagos frantically directs more troops in that direction to hold open his Western Macedonian Army's escape route.

 |Troops at the battle of Platamon, April 1941 (NZ Official History).|

 Elements of the German 164th Infantry Division occupy the island of Thasos.